 At Stamford American School Hong Kong, preparing children to succeed in tomorrow’s world is a top priority.
-Our STEMinn program combines STEM (science, technology, engineering and math) teaching principles with a focus on innovation to give children the core skills needed for their future work.
-By incorporating innovation into STEM, students have more opportunities to go through the design cycle (designing, creating, building and evaluating) turning their ideas into a reality and changing the theoretical into something practical.
+Our STEMinn program combines STEM (science, technology, engineering, and math) teaching principles with a focus on innovation in order to give children the core skills needed for their future work.

-A large-scale project for lower elementary was part of our “Light Up Learning” event where students gave multimedia presentations about renewable energy and built solar lights to donate to Papua New Guinea.
+A large scale project for lower elementary was part of our “Light Up Learning” event where students gave multimedia presentations about renewable energy and built solar lights to donate to Papua New Guinea.
 Grade 4 to 7 students designed, built and tested various styles of boats starting with a visit to the Volvo Ocean Race.
-Life-sized boats built by the Grades 6 and 7 students were even put to the test in the Stamford swimming pool!
+Life-sized boats built by the Grade 6 and 7 students were even put to the test in the Stamford swimming pool!

-Examples of small-scale STEMinn projects are: making solar ovens, building geometric shapes with 3D pens, circuit making, prototyping and making models using low tech tools.
-The three pillars of the program guide all projects: Imagine, Design, Create for generating innovative outcomes.
+Examples of small scale STEMinn projects are: making solar ovens, building geometric shapes with 3D pens, circuit making, prototyping and making models using low tech tools.
+All projects are guided by the 3 pillars of the program: Imagine, Design, Create for generating innovative outcomes.
 The STEMinn program nurtures other tech skills such as coding, robotics and using a variety of Apps to bring ideas to life across disciplines including augmented reality.
-This combination of technology and building a strong foundation of critical thinking skills,problem-solving and collaboration skills ensure that students are ready for the challenges of life beyond their schooling.
+This combination of technology and building a strong foundation of critical thinking skills,problem-solving and collaboration skills ensures that students are ready for the challenges of life beyond their schooling.